UC Master Gardeners, Santa Clara County, CA

 The Basics

-Fava beans, also known as broad beans, grow well as a cool season crop in Santa Clara County, unlike most other beans which are warm weather crops.
-Favas are also grown as a winter cover crop because of their ability to add nitrogen to the soil, but this page concerns the plant as a vegetable.
+Fava beans (Vicia faba), sometimes called broad beans, grow well as a cool season crop in Santa Clara County.
+(Most other beans require warm weather.)
+Favas are also often grown as a cover crop because of their ability to add nitrogen to the soil.

 Care overview